paralax/ColossalOpera/intermediate/punch_card.md

 You can see the first 12 characters are represented by a single punch, then the next 9 have two punches (with one in the upper zone), then the next 9 use the next zone as that second punch, then the final 9 use the third zone and another punch to indicate the character.

-For some more information, including frm where some of this info was taken, please see http://homepage.cs.uiowa.edu/~jones/cards/codes.html or Wikipedia http://en.wikipedia.org/wiki/Punched_card .
+For some more information, including from where some of this info was taken, please see http://homepage.cs.uiowa.edu/~jones/cards/codes.html or Wikipedia http://en.wikipedia.org/wiki/Punched_card .

 So, given an alphabet array you should be able to encode a message in a punch card, right?
 Let's go back to the punch card!